covermymeds/ehr-example/README.md

 gathers the prescriptions and sends them off to be created.
 All of this logic is done in the ``` /src/views/patients/list.js ``` file.

-Upon completion of these requests you will theng be directed to the pharmacy view to choose a pharmacy and complete the cycle.
+Upon completion of these requests you will then be directed to the pharmacy view to choose a pharmacy and complete the cycle.

 Route: ``` /#/requests/new  ```